-- The disputed domain name contains the "INTESA" word element of the Complainant's trademarks in its entirety and thus they are almost identical (i.e. confusingly similar) to the Complainant's trademarks since the domain name differs from the Complainant trademarks only by the descriptive Italian expression "RIATTIVAZIONE" (meaning "reactivation" in Italian).
+- The disputed domain names contain the "INTESA" word element of the Complainant's trademarks in its entirety and thus they are almost identical (i.e. confusingly similar) to the Complainant's trademarks since the domain names differ from the Complainant trademarks only by a descriptive expression "ONLINE".

-Thus, according to the Complainant the confusing similarity between Complainant's trademarks and the disputed domain name is clearly established.
+Thus, according to the Complainant the confusing similarity between Complainant's trademarks and the disputed domain names is clearly established.